The Pros and Cons of Using an Online Blog Software or a Content Management System (CMS)

 Final Comments

 Having listed some of the pros and cons of using an online blog or CMS software to manage your site, it should be noted that I'm not trying to encourage or discourage anyone from using such software.
 Far from it.
-Rather, I think that it is important that you factor in the differences in working when using an online content management software particularly if you are accustomed to working on your website using an offline web editor or a programmer's text editor.
-Knowing the differences allow you to plan for them and avoid pitfalls that comes from being new to the world of online website management.
+Rather, I think that it is important that you factor in the differences in working when using an online content management software particularly if you are used to using an offline web editor or a programmer's text editor.
+Knowing the differences allows you to plan for them and avoid pitfalls that come from being new to the world of online website management.

 Please Do Not Reprint This Article